Treblle/treblle-node/README.md

 [Website](http://treblle.com/) • [Documentation](https://docs.treblle.com/) • [Pricing](https://treblle.com/pricing)

-Treblle is an API intelligence platfom that helps developers, teams and organizations understand their APIs from a single integration point.
+Treblle is an API intelligence platform that helps developers, teams and organizations understand their APIs from a single integration point.

 ***